tosaja/HeLI/README.md

 Run the "createmodels" program.
 If you have large training files this might take a long time.
 I use a parallelized version so that training files are processed at the same time (if you need this you have to modify the program, or you could ask me to do it).

 Place the text file to be identified in a "Test" folder under the name "test.txt".
-Tun the "HeLI" program.
+Run the "HeLI" program.
 It will read the "test.txt" file line by line and print the same lines plus tab and the language identification code.